 How Accurate Are Peak Bloom Forecasts?

-The NPS horticulturalists are the first to point out that they’re not really confident in their prediction until about 10 days out.
+The NPS horticulturists are the first to point out that they’re not really confident in their prediction until about 10 days out.
 There are so many variables that can come into play, especially since the prediction is based on long-range weather forecasts a month or more out.

 It’s not at all unusual for the forecasts to be revised as we get closer to the date as the actual weather conditions diverge from the long-range weather forecast they initially relied on.